google/seq2seq/docs/getting_started.md

 python -m unittest seq2seq.test.pipeline_test
 ```

 If you see a "success" message, you are all set.
-If you run into setup issues,
+Note that you may need to install pyrouge, pyyaml, and matplotlib, in order for these tests to pass.
+If you run into other setup issues,
 please [file a Github issue](https://github.com/dennybritz/seq2seq/issues).

 ## Using a pre-trained model